 University College is dedicated to the instruction and academic achievement of first and second year students.
-The college includes an academic division for the organization of the Foundations Liberal Studies faculty; an administrative division for the management of student academic support programs and services; a research department focused on the study of Non-cognitive and Metacognitive variables; and the Biddle Institute, which provides intrusive academic and support services to students admitted using Non-cognitive and Metacognitive criteria.
+The college is home to all University students who are undecided or undeclared on a major degree program of study.
+The college includes an academic division for the organization of the Foundations Liberal Studies faculty; an administrative division for the management of student academic achievement and support programs and services; and the Biddle Institute, which provides intrusive academic and support services to students admitted using Noncognitive and Metacognitive criteria, and manages the University's comprehensive research on these topics.